VazkiiMods/BotaniaCD/README.txt

 - omake.md: Bonus text content including flower profiles, advancement name references, and flower name references.
 - supporters.txt: A list of all people who have financially supported Vazkii, Violet Moon, and Botania in the past.
+TODO this should include everyone who donated to the retexture gofundme, as well as patreon supporters

 images: This folder contains various bonus images: